-Note: The lists of input SNPs are checked against a dbSNP list of SNP ID’s that have been merged.
-In this way, any SNPs in either list that have now been merged and given a new ID, are updated with the new RSID.
-In this way the output list has any SNP ID ambiguity removed.
+Note: The lists of input SNPs are checked against a dbSNP list of SNP ID’s that have been merged, and any outdated RSIDs are updated with the new RSID.
+In the example knowledge, rs9 has been merged into rs19; this is why rs9 appears in the output.

 Example 2: Output a list of SNPs from a genotyping platform that correspond to a list of genes.